 On February 13 1943, British Army Brigadier Orde Wingate addressed the men under his command: "Today we stand on the threshold of battle.
 The time of preparation is over, and we are moving on the enemy to prove ourselves and our methods.
 We need not, as we go forward into the conflict, suspect opportunity of withdrawing and are here because we have chosen to bear the burden and the heat of the day."

 Wingate was the commander of a force which became known as the Chindits, the long range penetration group which he had formed for operations behind the Japanese lines in Burma.
-The name was taken from the Chindits distinctive arm badge of Chinthe, or stone line, which guarded the entrance to Burmese stone temples.
+The name was taken from the Chindits distinctive arm badge of Chinthe, or stone lion, which guarded the entrance to Burmese stone temples.

 The 40-year-old Wingate was one of the most remarkable commanders of the war.
 Born into a family of Plymouth Brethren, he had become an ardent Zionist and specialist in guerrilla warfare.
 In 1936, while serving in the British Army in Palestine, Wingate had organised Special Night Squads to combat Arab insurgents.
 In the 1940-41 campaign in Ethiopia, he commanded a mobile group, known as Gideon Force, which successfully raised the local tribes against the Italians.